pyvista/pyvista/doc/getting-started/installation.rst

     pip install pyvista

-To install all the additional packages that extend pyvista, install using ``pip`` with::
+To install all the additional packages that extend PyVista, install using ``pip`` with::

     pip install pyvista[all]